 That night, the full moon lit up the atmosphere and he could see everything in his surrounding as if it was the day.

-He was relatively pleased with the moon for advancing his courage and as he walked as though he owned the night, he whistled his favorite tune along.
+He was relatively pleased with the moon for advancing his courage and as he walked as though he owned the night, he whistled his favourite tune along.

-As he approached the path dreaded by women, children and feeble men, he increased his whistling.
+He approached the path dreaded by women, children and feeble men and intensified his whistling.